Reedsantos/portfolio/README.md

-This is my portfolio containing links to 3 deployed github projects and my resume. the link to acess the portfolion in here: https://reedsantos.github.io/portfolio/
+This is my portfolio containing links to 6 deployed github projects and my resume. the link to acess the portfolion is here: https://reedsantos.github.io/portfolio/